 Failing to enroll during this period could cost you a late enrollment penalty–one that increases the longer you delay.

-Enrolling in Medicare once eligible is one of the pillars of your retirement plan since it will lower expenses for you and your employer (if you have health coverage through them).
+Enrolling in Medicare once eligible is one of the pillars of effective financial and retirement strategies.
+Besides lowering expenses for you, it can lower expenses for your employer (if you have health coverage there).
 This is one of the primary reasons age 65 is a key age as it relates to your retirement plan.
 Don’t delay!

 3. Saving in Your 60s

-When most people think about their 60s–especially their mid-to-late 60s, they’re thinking less about growing their retirement savings and more about spending it.
-And while it is true that there’s a good chance you’ll be relying on your hard-earned retirement investments to some degree at this point, it doesn’t mean the savings have to stop.
+When most people think about their 60s, they’re thinking less about growing their retirement savings and more about spending it.
+While it is true that there’s a good chance you’ll be relying on your hard-earned retirement investments to some degree at this point, it doesn’t mean the savings have to stop.

-As long as you’re still receiving some form of earned income you can continue to contribute to tax-advantaged retirement investment accounts, such as traditional IRAs and 401(k)s.
+As long as you’re still receiving some form of earned income you can continue to contribute to tax-advantaged retirement investment accounts.
+Common types of this are the traditional IRA and 401(k).

 What this doesn’t have to mean: continuing to work at full pace throughout your sixties.
 What this could mean: working employed or self-employed at a significantly reduced rate that still allows you ample time to enjoy this period in your life.

-Are you or someone you know approaching, at, or recently passed 65 years of age and would like to learn how to strategically optimize Social Security benefits, minimize taxes, and maximize retirement savings?
-If so, give us a call at 603-899-7572, email us at mcole@theivyag.com, or schedule a time to Speak To An Advisor.
-It’s complimentary with no obligation.
+Are you or someone you know approaching, at, or recently passed 65 years of age?
+Would you like to learn how to strategically optimize Social Security benefits, minimize taxes, and maximize retirement savings?
+If so, click the button below to book a complimentary strategy session with a fiduciary financial advisor.